 The chapter that follows, Beer Styles, makes a bold attempt to provide an overview of the multiplicity and expanding range of beers on sale around the world today.
-As Beaumont points out, the number of styles has grown markedly since Michael Jackson listed 24 in his ground-breaking work of 1977, which was the basis of The New World Guide to Beer (£)
+As Beaumont points out, the number of styles has grown markedly since Michael Jackson listed 24 in his ground-breaking work of 1977, which was the basis of The New World Guide to Beer:

-It is, you might agree, as refreshing as a glass of cold Jever on a warm summer day, and gives readers ideas on brands and bottles to look for in order expand their knowledge in tastings.
+It is, you might agree, as refreshing as a glass of cold Jever on a warm summer day, and gives readers ideas on brands and bottles to look for in order to expand their knowledge in tastings.

 Pairing food and beer